 The advantage of CDS is that they are embedded in the data business.
 Therefore, they are aware of the daily challenges and the changes in the emergency scale when it comes to prioritizing business requests.

-Augmented Analytics solutions aim to optimize and automated the early stages of data science projects.
-That leaves more space to the data scientists (Expert or Citizen) to focus on the savviest part of the analytics’ project (insight and recommendations).
+Augmented Analytics solutions aim to optimize and automate the early stages of data science projects.
+That leaves more space for the data scientists (Expert or Citizen) to focus on the savviest part of the analytics project (insight and recommendations).
 This will in turn allow to add a significant value by automating the bottleneck jobs like data cleaning and preparation.
 It’s more apparent especially that unstructured data environments like data lakes are increasingly adopted.
 Augmented analytics algorithms detect schemas and catalogs data and even recommend enrichment.

 Are data science and Machine learning skills going to be the same for the foreseeable future?

 As clear as it can be, a paradigm shift in the analytics technologies field is happening.
-This implies that organizations need to take strategic moves to take the most out of it.
+This implies that organizations need to take strategic moves to make the most out of it.